Tasnim Jara: Early life and education

 Tasnim Jara was born and raised in Dhaka, Bangladesh.
 She completed her Higher Secondary Education at Viqarunnisa Noon School and College.
 She studied medicine at Dhaka Medical College, where she received her MBBS degree.
 She later completed a Master's in Evidence-Based Health Care at the University of Oxford.

-Professional career
+Career

 Jara began her medical career at Dhaka Medical College Hospital.
 In 2019, she moved to the United Kingdom and worked as an emergency medicine doctor within the NHS.

 Since 2021, Jara has been an internal medicine resident at Cambridge University Hospitals.
 Alongside clinical practice, she has been involved in undergraduate medical education at the University of Cambridge, where she has served as a clinical supervisor.

 Jara co-founded Shohay Health, a digital platform providing health information to Bengali-speaking communities.
 In 2023, she contributed to the development of the Shohay Pregnancy app, which offers week-by-week pregnancy guidance tailored to users in Bangladesh.

 As a researcher, she has co-authored articles published in international peer-reviewed journals, including JACC: Cardiovascular Interventions and Frontiers in Global Women's Health.